NickyBleiel/discovery-sf/connect.md

 Other items to note when crawling Microsoft SharePoint 2016:

 -  When crawling SharePoint 2016, you will need to have a list of SharePoint site collection paths that you want to crawl.
 The {{site.data.keyword.discoveryshort}} tooling lets you browse and select which content to crawl.
 To crawl your entire SharePoint 2016 site, do not select multiple paths (URLs) in this field.
 In that scenario, enter a `/` in the `site_collection.path` field.

+## IBM Cloud Object Storage
+{: #connectcos}

+When connecting to an IBM Cloud Object Storage source, the following credentials are required.
+They should be obtained from your IBM Cloud Object Storage administrator:

+-  `endpoint` - The `endpoint` used to interact with IBM Cloud Object Storage data.
+-  `access_key_id` - `access_key_id` obtained when the IBM Cloud Object Storage instance was created.
+-  `secret_access_key` - `secret_access_key` to sign requests obtained when the IBM Cloud Object storage instance was created.

+After this information is entered, you can choose how often you'd like to sync your data and select the buckets you want to sync to.

+Other items to note when crawling IBM Cloud Object Storage:

+-  This connector doesn't support crawling private endpoints.
+-  There is a slight performance issue if all buckets are selected.
+In this case, there may be a delay before the documents complete indexing.

 ## Create your own data source
 {: #private}